AmrElsayyad/nvim/README.md

 ## AI Providers

-This configuration uses `avante.nvim` for AI-powered code generation and completion, with the following providers configured:
+This configuration uses `avante.nvim` for AI-powered code generation and completion.

+**Note:** By default, Avante.nvim's auto suggestions are disabled in this configuration (see `lua/plugins/avante.lua`) in favor of the faster Supermaven auto suggestions.
+If you prefer Avante.nvim inline suggestions, set `auto_suggestions = true` in the Avante.nvim plugin options.

+The following AI completion providers are configured:

 - `copilot`
 - `gemini`